|Squamish Valley / Mother of Wind|

-Eagles, bears and breathtakingly beautiful scenery await those who travel north of Vancouver, British Columbia to the town of Squamish.
 Situated at the head of Howe Sound and surrounded by mountains, Squamish is cradled in natural beauty as only a West Coast community can be.
-Growing in fame as the Outdoor Recreation Capital of Canada, visitors will discover the abundance of attractions, activities and opportunities to explore in this wilderness community.
+Growing in fame as the Outdoor Recreation Capital of Canada, visitors enjoy the breathtaking scenery while hiking, climbing, kicking back or participating in the growing number of attractions to explore in this wilderness community.

 Before Europeans came to the Squamish Valley, the area was inhabited by the Squohomish tribes.
-These Indians lived in North Vancouver and came to the Squamish Valley to hunt and fish.
-The first contact the Indians had with the white man was in 1792, when Captain George Vancouver came to Squamish to trade near the residential area of Brackendale.
+They lived in North Vancouver and came to the Squamish Valley to hunt and fish.
+The first contact they had with European outsiders was in 1792, when Captain George Vancouver came to Squamish to trade near the residential area of Brackendale.

 During the 1850s gold miners came in search of gold and an easier gold route to the Interior.
 Settlers began arriving in the area in 1889, with the majority of them being farmers relocating to the Squamish Valley.
 The first school was built in 1893 and the first hotel opened in 1902, on the old dock in Squamish.

-Squamish means Mother of the Wind in Coast Salish, which is testimony to the winds that rise from the north before noon and blow steadily until dusk, making Squamish a top wind surfing destination, and host to the annual PRO-AM sailboard races.
+Squamish means Mother of the Wind in Coast Salish, an homage to the winds that rise from the north before noon and blow steadily until dusk, making Squamish a top wind surfing destination and host to the annual PRO-AM sailboard races.

-The Stawamus Chief, the second largest freestanding piece of granite in the world, has made Squamish one of the top rock climbing destinations in North America.
-This magestic peak is said to have been one of the last areas of dry ground during a time of tremendous flooding in the Squamish area.
+This majestic peak is said to have been one of the last areas of dry ground during a time of tremendous flooding in the Squamish area.

-Many cultures have a flood myth in their oral history and the Coast Salish people of Squamish are no exception.
+Many cultures have a flood myth in their oral history and the Squamish are no exception.
 They tell of a time when all the world save the highest peaks were submerged and only one of their nation survived.
-Warned in a vision, a warrior of the Squamish nation escaped to safety atop Mount Chuckigh (Mount Garibaldi) as the waters rose.
+Warned in a vision, a warrior of the Squamish nation escaped to safety atop Mount Chuckigh (Mount Garibaldi) as the flood waters rose.